NotAnIronman/CollectionLog/README.md

 * Add color themes
 * Opacity slider for background and foreground elements
 * Show tracked killcount
+* Toggle to require Shift click to see collection log option

 If you have any ideas for a plugin, please let me know by either messaging me ingame @ "The Riptide" or commenting on my reddit posts.